v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-text-files-with-multiple-formats.md

 - I/O [Visual Basic], reading text files
 - text files [Visual Basic], reading ms.assetid: 8d185eb2-79ca-42cd-95a7-d3ff44a5a0f8
-ms.openlocfilehash: dc726f7648c1c0a564594331023f03d20569d766
+ms.openlocfilehash: b36c781d5f8333749d346bb8f19540f0d1bd1692
-ms.sourcegitcommit: 878ca7550b653114c3968ef8906da2b3e60e3c7a
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 10/02/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71736822"
+ms.locfileid: "74334574"
 ---
-# <a name="how-to-read-from-fext-files-with-multiple-formats-in-visual-basic"></a>Instrukcje: odczyt z plików fext z wieloma formatami w Visual Basic
+# <a name="how-to-read-from-fext-files-with-multiple-formats-in-visual-basic"></a>How to: Read from fext files with multiple formats in Visual Basic

-Obiekt <xref:Microsoft.VisualBasic.FileIO.TextFieldParser> umożliwia łatwe i wydajne analizowanie strukturalnych plików tekstowych, takich jak dzienniki.
-Można przetworzyć plik z wieloma formatami przy użyciu metody `PeekChars`, aby określić format każdego wiersza podczas analizowania pliku.
+The <xref:Microsoft.VisualBasic.FileIO.TextFieldParser> object provides a way to easily and efficiently parse structured text files, such as logs.
+You can process a file with multiple formats by using the `PeekChars` method to determine the format of each line as you parse through the file.

-### <a name="to-parse-a-text-file-with-multiple-formats"></a>Aby przeanalizować plik tekstowy z wieloma formatami
+### <a name="to-parse-a-text-file-with-multiple-formats"></a>To parse a text file with multiple formats

-1. Dodaj plik tekstowy o nazwie *TestFile. txt* do projektu.
-Dodaj następującą zawartość do pliku tekstowego:
+1. Add a text file named *testfile.txt* to your project.
+Add the following content to the text file:

     ```text
     Err  1001 Cannot access resource.